jhordyess/empleados-api-node/README.md

 ## To-Do

-- [ ] Fully translate the API responses to English
+- [ ] Fully translate the API documentation to English
 - [ ] Elaborate the Entity-Relationship Diagram

 ## Contribution